GNU Astronomy Utilities

 |-----------------------------------------------------------------

-We see that even tough the circle is still clearly visible in the noise, the histogram is not longer separate; it has blended into the noise, and just caused a skewness in the otherwise symmetric noise distribution.
+We see that even tough the circle is still clearly visible in the noise in DS9, we don’t have a bimodal histogram any more; the circle’s pixels have blended into the noise, and just caused a skewness in the (otherwise symmetric) noise distribution.
 Let’s try running the --sigmaclip option as above:

 $ aststatistics build/in-9.fits --sigmaclip